andkov/about/2016/feb/README.md

 [add entry](https://github.com/andkov/about/edit/master/2016/feb/README.md)

+Feb 5, Friday
+- met minor advances in [viha-program](https://github.com/IHACRU/viha-programs/tree/master/reports/04-how-old-relatesto-new).
+- talked to Norm Sillito from VIHA.
+We were trying to connect to the 3T server.
+Found out that I need locad admin privileges on the virtual machine of 3T (KVHIHCRNMTH01).
+Also tried to connect to the Data Warehouse server (KVHBIDWSQL03\P12012) through Access on my Citrix connector.
+Were unsuccessful, but N.Sillito later claimed the problem was found.
+- met with K.Moselle, focusing on  [viha-de-id](https://github.com/IHACRU/viha-de-id) project. [log](https://github.com/IHACRU/viha-de-id/issues/5).
+First we tried to replicate some example from the [SDC guidelines](https://cran.r-project.org/web/packages/sdcMicro/vignettes/sdc_guidelines.pdf), but were unsuccessful.
+In the quest to find an example of using `sdcMicro`, found a [paper](http://www.tdp.cat/issues/tdp.a004a08.pdf) by Matthias Templ (2008).

 Feb 4, Thursday

 - had a good go at [LASA](https://github.com/IALSA/LASA) prep for Study Curatorship.
 In preparation to the meeting with R.Graham. [log](https://github.com/IALSA/LASA/issues/5).
 She considers a project involving LASA study (and two others) looking at how bloodpressure, diabetes, and physical activity relates to cognitive decline.
 - had a very productive meeting with W.Beasley and M.Shahid. [log](https://github.com/IALSA/ialsa-2015-portland-stencil/issues/15).
 Very excited to start testing and extending the IalsaSynthesis package.
 - met with R.Graham.
 Set her up with LASA data.
 Her homework is to go through the [two scripts](https://github.com/IALSA/LASA/tree/master/scripts/users/r-graham) and advance in understanding what files should go into composition of the analysis-ready dataset
+- attended a grad student panel organized by COAG.
+Feedback included calls for more opportunities for training  (grants, analysis), participant recrutement, and local networking.
+VIHA has much to offer to this dialogue.

 Feb 3, Wednesday
 - spend most of the day grooming MAP for [Study Curator](https://github.com/IALSA/ialsa-study-curator).
 See [log]() of the activities. - met briefly with C.Brown.
 We didn't have much time, so I only briefly described my progress and assigned some homework for next time.
 See [log](https://github.com/IALSA/MAP/issues/16)